Set up Microsoft 365 Business Premium in the setup wizard

 If you purchased a domain during the sign-up, you will not see Add a domain step here.
 Go to Add users instead.

 Follow the steps in the wizard to Create DNS records at any DNS hosting provider for Microsoft 365 that verifies you own the domain.
-If you know your domain host, see also the host specific instructions.
+If you know your domain host, see also Add a domain to Microsoft 365.

 If your hosting provider is GoDaddy or another host enabled with domain connect, the process is easy and you'll be automatically asked to sign in and let Microsoft authenticate on your behalf.